 My Nani (maternal grandmother) was an exceptionally intelligent woman!
 Unfortunately, despite having numerous talents and her progressive attitude, she was mostly misunderstood, and (in) famous for her sharp tongue.
 I remember once she came into the courtyard, fuming with anger, and gave us, a bunch of her grandkids (granddaughters), piece of her mind in her iconic style.
 Our crime: we were dancing and singing on top of our lungs to a popular song, with lyrics like, “Chudi maza na degi, kangan maza na dega, tere bagair sajan sawan maja na dega….” from the movie Sanam Bewafa (Year 1991).
 I remember being puzzled by her outburst and attributed it to one of her idiosyncrasies.
 Not just singing/dancing on romantic songs, she was aversive of the sight of little children watching any kind of television.
 Let’s say we were not really fond of spending summer vacation in my grandma’s home!

 Well, eventually I grew up and became a mother.
 I didn’t inherit her temper (fortunately) and most of her talents (unfortunately), but I do have some of her quirks.
 Unconsciously or, subconsciously, I always shielded my children from mainstream television.
 I may have grown up on a steady diet of Bollywood movies and news, I didn’t want to expose my children, especially in their foundation years, to overdramatization and glorification of concepts of first love/only love (basically wrong definition of love), an angry hero taking revenge, violence, concepts of virginity, happily-ever-after, and similar nonsensical, and rather toxic ideas which were at the core of mainstream Hindi movies.
 The same goes for the 24 hrs news channel, most of the romantic songs, soap operas, and now by extension English/Hindi web series.
 (Well, my data-set on movies is from the late ’90s and 2000s, I don’t know much about current movie trends in Bollywood.
-I do occasionally watch Hindi web series on Netflix and Amazon Prime, but the amount of violence, sex, and foul language is so much, that I either fast-forward most of it or watch it on mute.)
+I do occasionally watch Hindi web series on Netflix and Amazon Prime, but the amount of violence, sex, and foul language is so much, that I either fast-forward most of it or just never finish it.)
 Fortunately, my husband thinks the same way, it is normal in our house not to have family TV time.
 We do eat our meals together but without TV.
 The only Hindi movies we ever watched with our children( that too on Netflix, never in theatres) are Hrishikesh Mukherjee’s Golmal, Khubsurat, Chupke-chupke, and the likes.
 Even, iconic Sholay and Dilwale Dulhaniya Le Jayenge didn’t make the cut.
 Few exceptions are Govinda’s ‘Haseena Maan jayegi’ and SRK’s ‘Happy New Year’ and maybe one or two similar silly ones.
-The sight of my innocent children, squealing with laughter and clapping, “best movie..best movie ever” while jumping up and down, made me endure the pain of watching “Happy New Year” twice!!
+The sight of my innocent children, squealing with laughter and clapping, “best movie..best movie ever” while jumping up and down, made me endure the pain of watching “Ra.One” twice!!